 By all appearances, 2012 seemed to be a good year for cloud computing.
 In addition to being the darling of the media for all of last year, the cloud gained a lot of ground in terms of the number of businesses that have adopted cloud computing in some form.

 But despite this traction, the cloud is still largely a spectator sport for providers from a financial perspective.
-Even by optimistic estimates, the market has realized less than 1% of its
+Even by optimistic estimates, the market has realized less than 1% of its total opportunity.

 Cloud providers or prospective providers are concerned; how can a service already be turning into a commodity when it's hardly begun to succeed?
 Fortunately, key improvements on both the buyer and seller sides of a cloud transaction will drive the future of cloud computing in 2013.